bbauska/Coursera-Bootstrap/readme.md

 Now that we have these two scripts set up, we now need to be able to build up the remaining distribution files.

-In the next step, we\'re going to install a node module called imagemin-cli, which is the command line interface for the imagemin module.
+In the next step, we&apos;re going to install a node module called imagemin-cli, which is the command line interface for the imagemin module.